-Acupuncture Alleviates Painful Periods - Upper East Side, New York City
+Acupuncture Alleviates Painful Periods - Midtown, New York City

 Dysmenorrhea is the medical term for that awful time of the month for some women, menstrual cramping.
 During this time the uterus contracts to shed it's lining.
 Unfortunately it can be very severe for some women.
 In addition to cramping, there may be digestive issues such as nausea, constipation or diarrhea.

 In Chinese medicine menstruation is related to the liver channel.
 The classical understanding is that the liver stores, clarifies, and releases blood in Chinese medicine.
 The liver is related with the sinews and muscles, both the uterus and cervix are muscular structures in the body being able to change shape as needed.
 If the liver system is not functioning properly the functions of the liver are impaired and may result in pain during menstruation.
 This pain is termed blood stagnation which may also present with clots in the menstrual blood.

 The liver in Chinese medicine maintains the free flow of circulation.
 It keeps the channel pathways open to enable circulation to flow unencumbered.
 If a person is under stress, as many people in New York City are, we know that the blood vessels constrict as a result.
 This makes the liver work harder to maintain circulation which over a period of time results in channel stagnation as the liver cannot continue to function optimally.
 In contrast, when a person is relaxed blood vessels dilate, which makes it easier for the liver to maintain channel pathways.